NBA playoff picture: Matchups, seedings, standings

 NBA playoff picture: Updated matchups, seedings, standings

-There’s less than a week left in the NBA’s regular season, with the playoffs starting Saturday, April 15.

-The Cavs will aim to defend their title, the Warriors will try and reclaim it, the Spurs will try and crash the party again, and the Rockets and Celtics look like intriguing dark horses.
+The NBA playoffs are just days away, and the playoff picture is becoming clear.

 Golden State has clinched the West, and Cleveland looks capable of hanging on to the top seed in the East after Wednesday’s win over Boston.
-There are still spots up for grabs in the East, and Portland and Denver are fighting for the last place in the West.
+There is still a spot up for grabs in the Eastern Conference, but the Western Conference field is set.

+The Cavs are looking to repeat as champions after last year's upset of the Warriors in the NBA Finals.

 Eastern Conference